formkk2468-sys/top_uk_YouTubers_2024/README.md

 ## Data Cleaning

 - The NAME column contains both the channel name and the handle (ID) concatenated together, separated by the "@" symbol.
 To ensure analytical accuracy, it is necessary to extract only the channel name.
-- To reduce data redundancy in the Channel Type column, the categories have been regrouped into three primary segments: Entertainment, Music, and Others.
-This re-categorization ensures the data is more concise and provides a clearer overall perspective.
+- To keep things simple, I've grouped the Channel Type column into just three categories: Entertainment, Music, and Others.
+This makes the data much easier to read and gives a better quick look at the big picture.

 ![Problem_Identified](assets/images/problem.png)